-Threat Attribute Data Evaluation Threat Considerations Coating Type The following coating types will be used for L3RP: Mainline pipe body coating system: Fusion Bond Epoxy (FBE) Hot bends and field girth welds: 2-Part Liquid Epoxy Horizonal Directional Drill (HDD) Sections: FBE with Abrasion-resistant overcoat Maximum temperature performance rating of all coatings is compatible with the 140°F maximum operating temperature.
-All coating types being considered for the pipeline projects can be characterized as high- performance coating systems that form an efficient corrosion barrier, and that resist degradation with time.
-Cathodic Protection L3RP will have a remote-bed impressed cathodic protection (CP) system.
-Potential sources of interference such as High Voltage DC (HVDC) and High Voltage AC (HVAC) power lines, and adjacent pipelines will undergo testing to establish the most effective mitigation measures.
+Threat Considerations All coating types being considered for the pipeline projects can be characterized as high- performance coating systems that form an efficient corrosion barrier, and that resist degradation with time.
+The proposed CP system design and testing measures represent industry best practice for cathodic protection systems.
+Data Evaluation The following coating types will be used for L3RP: Mainline pipe body coating system: Fusion Bond Epoxy (FBE) Hot bends and field girth welds: 2-Part Liquid Epoxy Horizonal Directional Drill (HDD) Sections: FBE with Abrasion-resistant overcoat Maximum temperature performance rating of all coatings is compatible with the 140°F maximum operating temperature.
+L3RP will have a remote-bed impressed cathodic protection (CP) system.
+Potential sources of interference such as High Voltage DC (HVAC) and High Voltage AC (HVAC) power lines, and adjacent pipelines will undergo testing to establish the most effective miligation measures.
 If necessary, bonding will be completed to adjacent structures.
-Site-specific circumstances and plans are outlined below: The proposed CP system design and testing measures represent industry best practice for cathodic protection systems.
-Site 1 - Mosquito Creek Crossing: Additional existing lines parallel (4 Minnesota Pipe Line Company crude oil pipelines).
-Closest pipe 25 ft to L3RP Interference testing will be completed.
-If necessary will bond to existing system No potential AC interference Site 2 - Mississippi River Crossing at Ball Club: HVAC line running south of line which is currently mitigated for existing lines.
-Great Lakes gas pipelines (2-3 lines) in vicinity but not parallel.
-Minimum separation distance would be 50 ft Existing parallel Enbridge line (6 total) Min separation would be 25 ft (Enbridge Energy Partners [EEP]corridor) Line would be bonded to EEP which fully mitigates existing lines.
-Site 3 - Sandy River Crossing: No other existing lines (foreign or Enbridge-owned) No sources of Interference (HVAC or HVDC) Site 4 - Shell River Crossing: Ne additional interference sources No additional interference sources No additional interference sources
+Site-specific circumstances and plans are outlined below: Additional existing lines parallel (4 Minnesota Pipe Line Company crude oil pipelines).
+Closest pipe 25 additional existing lines parallel (4 Minnesota Pipe Line Company crude oil pipelines).
+Closest pipe 25 additional existing lines parallel (4 Minnesota Pipe Line Company crude oil pipelines).
+Closest pipe 25 additional existing system No potential AC interference No potential AC interference Ho additional existing lines (2.3 lines) in vicinity but not parallel.
+Minimum separation distance would be 50 ft Existing parallel Enbridge line (6 total) Min separation would be 25 ft (Enbridge Energy Partners EEP) contach) Line would be nonded to EEP which fully miligates existing lines.
+Sife 3 - Sandy River Crossing: No other existing lines (2.3 lines) in vicinity but not parallel.
+Minimum separation distance would be 50 ft Bister 3 - Sandy River Crossing: No other existing lines (2.4 lines or event) In would be nonded to EEP which fully miligates existing lines.
+No other existing lines (2.3 lines) in vicinity but not parallel.
+Minimum separation distance would be 50 ft Boold Cline running south of line which fully miligates existing lines.
+In would be conded to EEP which fully miligates existing lines.
+No ot Threat Attribute Coating Type Protection